| | |

 Route: St. John’s → Signal Hill → Quidi Vidi → Elliston → Bonavista

-• Elliston: Known as the Root Cellar Capital of the World, with 135+ historic root cellars and puffins in summer.
+• Elliston: Root Cellar Capital of the World (135+ historic cellars and summer puffins)

-• Signal Hill & Quidi Vidi: Scenic stops perfect for photography and a taste of Newfoundland history.
+• Signal Hill & Quidi Vidi: Perfect for photography and a taste of history

-• Check-in: Johanna’s Airbnb — includes breakfast and access to local tours.
+• Check-in: Johanna’s Airbnb with breakfast and tour access

-Must-do experience: Get “Screeched In” at Mainlanders Pub — a traditional Newfoundland ceremony with rum, pickles, and dancing!
+Get “Screeched In” at Mainlanders Pub — a fun Newfoundland tradition with rum and dance

-Cape Bonavista & Lighthouse: Stand on the edge of North America, watch the sunset, and explore the historic lighthouse.
+Cape Bonavista & Lighthouse: Stand on the edge of North America at sunset

 Iceberg Quest tours in Bonavista, NFLD.